 He also introduced me to the sound of creation — the sound Ah.
 He explained how this sound appears in divine names like Yahweh, Buddha, Krishna, and Ra, and how it could be used for meditation and manifesting.

 As I chanted “Ah,” I matched my voice to the frequency he described.
 I could feel the vibrations moving through my body.
 Something shifted.
 By the time the meditation ended, I felt lighter.
 The heaviness of self-pity had lifted.
+Meditation And Mental Health responds well to focused clinical support.

 That single experience sold me on meditation.
 From then on, I kept returning to it.
 If I hadn’t, I honestly believe I would have slipped back into old patterns.
 Instead, meditation gave me something to look forward to — a healthy way to reset and reconnect with myself.
+Working with a therapist who understands meditation and mental health makes a concrete difference.

-Today, as a therapist, when I introduce meditation to clients, I often think of it as planting a seed — just as that burned CD planted one in me all those years ago.
+Today, as a therapist, when I introduce meditation to clients, I often think of it as planting a seed — just as that burned CD planted one in me all those years ago. meditation and mental health remains one of the most effective conditions to work with in therapy.